 How will this project solve this problem?

 Our organization is unique.
 It is designed and implemented by Ugandan volunteers and teachers living in the communities we serve.
 They teach about malaria before, during, and after distributions.
 This ensures that the nets are used and used properly.
-It also ensures that the importance of health and education are both incorporated.
+Public schools in Uganda are free but many children don't attend.
+Volunteers stress the importance of education.
 In the US, we raise awareness about malaria, Ugandan culture.
-We also emphasize the capacity of youth volunteers to make lasting change.
+We also emphasize the capacity of youth volunteers to make lasting change

 Potential Long Term Impact

-Our nets give recipients health, opportunity for education/investment bettering their futures.
-We know that the nets are protecting children's health.
-Teachers report fewer absences due to malaria.
+Our nets give recipients health, opportunity for education and bettering their futures.
+After our distributions, teachers report fewer absences due to malaria.
 We also know that our work is promoting education.
 Teachers report increased enrollment.
 Parents enroll their children in our schools hoping that they will receive a malaria net.
-Nets also allow families to invest in crops/education instead of spending so much of their income on malaria treatment.
+Finally, nets allow families to invest in crops/education instead of malaria treatment.
+Families can spend 1/4 of their income on malaria treatment.

 Total Funding Goal: $30,000